 This second course defines the scope for a project and developing a complete project overview statement.
-Developing a work breakdown (WBS) and structure the fundamentals of scheduling, including a review of the three constraints (Scope, Time, Cost) related to quality are included.
-This course the following addresses areas: Project Project Integration Management, Scope Management, Project Time Management, Project Cost Management, and Project Quality Management.
+Developing a work breakdown structure (WBS) and the fundamentals of scheduling, including a review of the three constraints (Scope, Time, Cost) related to quality are included.
+This course addresses the following areas: Project Integration Management, Project Scope Management, Project Time Management, Project Cost Management, and Project Quality Management.
 Prerequisite: